Congratulations on your decision to become a personal trainer! You’ve picked a gratifying career that will change lives.

 The good news is there’s no right or wrong answer to choosing which certification agency suits you best (as long as it’s accredited!).
 Many factors must be taken into consideration, such as your budget, test-taking skills, learning style, recertification requirements, and more.
 Only you can order these according to what you value most, and what’s right for you may not be right for another CPT.

-NFPT has about as many pros to cons.
+NFPT has about as many pros as cons.
 NFPT-CPT is a less popular certification, which may result in fewer employment opportunities or less income.
 It’s also an application-style exam that may be difficult to pass without spending a bit more.

 However, NFPT is one of the quickest ways to be certified and the cheapest certification to maintain.
 Always-free CECs are a huge advantage to an NFPT certification!
 Despite it being a less popular certification, NFPT has earned the NCCA accreditation which will always get a nod of approval from employers.

-Our final word: NFPT is a good choice for an individual who wants to start a career in personal training without being overwhelmed by details and dedication of a more advanced certification, or for an already-certified CPT who wants to add on an extra credential.
+Our final word: NFPT is a good choice for an individual who wants to start a career in personal training without being overwhelmed by details and dedication of more advanced certification, or for an already-certified CPT who wants to add on an extra credential.
 It may not be your lifelong or leading certification, but with its free CECs and minimal upkeep cost, NFPT-CPT is a great place to start or add to your CPT value!

 Frequently Asked Questions (FAQ)